In our Ask the Vet column, Dr. Lydia Gray answers your horse-health questions at HorseChannel.com/AskTheVet.

 Because abnormal behavior such as you describe may not present itself while your vet is inspecting your horse, you may want to take a video of it so that you can demonstrate exactly what you’ve been seeing.
 As strange as it may sound, the way that a horse shakes its head can tell a vet a lot about what the underlying cause may be!

-While you’re waiting for your vet to take a look at your horse, I encourage you to visit www.headshakerinfo.org which describes headshaking, one potential cause for your horse’s action.
+While you’re waiting for your vet to take a look at your horse, I encourage you to visit www.headshakerinfo.org which describes headshaking, one potential cause for your horse’s action or sensitive ears.